Pyeongchang Olympics: Closing Ceremony Ends Biggest Winter Games Ever

 Victory ceremonies, and more

 From 8:43 p.m. - 9:03 p.m.
-KT, the Olympics holds two medal ceremonies, announces new members of the IOC's athletes' commission, and recognizes volunteers.
+KT, the Olympics holds two medal ceremonies, announces new members of the International Olympic Committee athletes' commission and recognizes volunteers.
+Medals are presented for the men's and women's mass start cross country ski races, in which Iivo Niskanen of Finland and Marit Bjoergen of Norway accepted gold.

 Second hour: K-pop time

-We can't explain it better, although we could quibble with the second point:
+We can't explain it better than the ceremony guide, although we could quibble with the second point:

 "The singer CL enters the stage singing her song, 'The Baddest Female', with 20 dancers holding torches, representing passion and the venturing spirit.
 She also sings 2NE1's hit song 'I Am the Best' to convey the message that everyone is a winner."